Motorcycle helmets come in every colour, shape, size and style under the sun, and the price range from budget to premium is vast.

-Full face helmets offer the best protective qualities that a motorcycle helmet can give, covering the whole of the head and face.
+Full-face helmets offer the best protective qualities that a motorcycle helmet can give, covering the whole head and face.

-Full face helmets are the only type of helmet used by racers and those partaking in track days for their safety benefits.
+Full-face helmets are the only type used by racers and those partaking in track days for their safety benefits.

-Aside from this, they also allow a host of other features to be included within their build that are less easy on something like an open face helmet, such as in-built comms kits.
+Aside from this, they also allow a host of other features to be included within their build that are less easy on an open-face helmet, such as in-built comms kits.

-Full face helmets are great for everyone from new riders, sportsbike riders, Harley guys, touring adventurers, they are the full package, and there is one for everybody.
+Full-face helmets are great for everyone from new riders, sportsbike riders, Harley guys, and touring adventurers, they are the complete package, and there is one for everybody.